Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Validation on Synthetic NIRISS/SOSS Spectra

 Finally, we consider the retrieval that includes both global and local kernels.
-This configuration enables the GP to constrain all hyperparameters to within 2$\sigma$ of their injected values (Figure~\ref{fig:toy_results}, bottom), including successful identification of the injected feature at 1.65~$\mu$m.
+This configuration enables the GP to accurately constrain all hyperparameters (Figure~\ref{fig:toy_results}, bottom), including successful identification of the injected feature at 1.65~$\mu$m.
 It also yields atmospheric parameters that are much closer to the true values, without substantially increasing the posterior variance.
-The retrieved median abundances of H$_2$O, CO$_2$, and CH$_4$ differ from their true values by only 0.28, 0.26, and 0.10$\sigma$, respectively (Figure~\ref{fig:toy_results}).
+The retrieved median abundances of H$_2$O, CO$_2$, and CH$_4$ differ from their true values by only 0.19, 0.37, and 0.20 dex, respectively (Figure~\ref{fig:toy_results}).
 The Na abundance is measured with higher precision than in the global-only case and greater accuracy than in the traditional and local-only retrievals, although it is still overestimated relative to the input.
 This overestimation may be partially attributable to the specific noise realization in our synthetic data, which diverges from the input model at $\lambda \lesssim 1$~$\mu$m (Section~\ref{sec:tests}).
 Additionally, because the NIRISS bandpass captures only the red wing of the Na~I doublet, the sodium abundance is degenerate with the scattering slope, making it sensitive to both the noise realization and the assumed aerosol properties \citep{taylor_awesome_2023}.

-Despite its presence in the synthetic data, CO is not strongly detected (1.1$\sigma$ in the traditional case) and our retrievals can only infer an upper limit, likely due to the lack of a strong absorption feature in the NIRISS bandpass (Figure \ref{fig:toy_model}).
+Despite its presence in the synthetic data, CO is not significantly detected (a detection significance, e.g., \citet{trotta_bayes_2008}, of 1.1$\sigma$ in the traditional case) and our retrievals can only infer an upper limit, likely due to the lack of a strong absorption feature in the NIRISS bandpass (Figure \ref{fig:toy_model}).
 Additionally, the abundance of Na is particularly susceptible to bias due to the lack of a complete absorption feature captured by the NIRISS bandpass; only the red tail of the Na I doublet is captured, which leads to a degeneracy with parameters of the aerosol scattering slope \citep{taylor_awesome_2023}.